 Do not worry if you think you are not going to wake up to baby cries.
 Trust me, you will!

-However, using a sound machine will help your child sleep better and you too.
-Your sleep quality will improve significantly. you will feel fresh even if you have slept for just 2 hours.
+Having said that, using a sound machine will help your child sleep better, especially if he is a light sleeper.
+Nevertheless, your sleep quality will improve significantly- you may notice yourself feeling fresh even if you have slept for just 2 hours.

-Another biggest favor you would do to your self as a mom is to accept help whoever offers you.
-Believe it or not, you are going to need that for sure.
+Another biggest favor you would do to yourself as a mom is to accept help for house chores, cooking meals, groceries, or even catching up on sleep.
+Believe it or not, you feel lucky if you have help from family and friends.

-If you do not have anyone around to offer help, you can hire someone to help you get done with chores.
-Chores can wait if you cannot afford paid help.
-You do not have to go broke hiring someone.
+If you do not have anyone around to offer help, you can hire someone.
+Chores can wait if you cannot afford to pay.

 7. Unwind whenever you can

 Take time to unwind; even if that is 5 minutes for yourself.
 Experts advise sleeping when your baby sleeps.
 This is a perfect idea when you are sleep deprived, especially for the first 6 weeks when you are likely to get into postpartum depression or have negative thoughts about hurting yourself or the baby.